Money-Burned/.github/CONTRIBUTING.md

 #### Special cases

-If you plan to create multiple projects for a framework that have a single resource to be referenced by those projects (e. g. libraries, packages, etc.).
+Just in case you plan to create multiple projects for a framework that have a single resource to be referenced by those projects (e.g. libraries, packages, etc.), this section is for you.
 Please create a separte repository whenever more than one of your project repositories are intended to use it.
 If you'd like to provide a library that only one of your projects are going to depend on, it is okay to include this dependency directly inside your project.

 ##### Example #1 - Shared library: